-- Employer contribution rates set at 23.68% of pensionable pay (including a 0.08% administration levy) - Total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218,100 million and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £196,100 million, giving a notional past service deficit of £22,000 million - The SCAPE rate, set by HMT, is used to determine the notional investment return.
+- employer contribution rates set at 23.68% of pensionable pay (including a 0.08% administration levy) - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218,100 million and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £196,100 million, giving a notional past service deficit of £22,000 million - The SCAPE rate, set by HMT, is used to determine the notional investment return.
 The current SCAPE rate is 2.4% above the rate of CPI assumed real rate of return is 2.4% in excess of prices and 2% in excess of earnings.
 The rate of real earnings growth is assumed to be 2.2%.
 The assumed nominal rate of return including earnings growth is 4.45%.
-Notional past service deficit of £22 billion.